 Between 1960 and 1962 La Gloria also issued 13 singles, six EPs and two albums by Antoni "Toni" Williams, a Rarotongan star who was part of the Howard Morrison Quartet touring troupe.

-Miller took the opportunity to record two EPs with the NZ Jazz Trio: Les Still on bass and xylophone, Tony Thiels on piano and vibraphone, and Mauri Fairs on percussion.
-The first featured them playing hits from the shows, and Miller interspersed the tracks (among them 'Bali Hai' and 'Anything Goes') with advertising, in which a voiceover extolled the virtues of an electric frypan distributed by Miller.
+Harry Miller also recorded two EPs with the NZ Jazz Trio: Les Still on bass and xylophone, Tony Thiels on piano and vibraphone, and Mauri Fairs on percussion.
+The first featured the trio playing hits from the shows, and Miller interspersed the tracks (among them 'Bali Hai' and 'Anything Goes') with advertising, in which a voiceover extolled the virtues of an electric frypan distributed by Miller!
 The second EP treated the musicians with more dignity; The NZ Jazz Trio Plays Exotica followed the trend for hi-fi musical gimmicks popularised by Martin Denny, and Miller splashed out on a colour picture sleeve showing the trio in Fagel's restaurant, Auckland, where they had a residency.

 La Gloria was nothing if not prolific, also recording Ricky May, Gray Bartlett and Bob Paris before Miller decided he wanted to head to Australia in 1963.
 Things were already strained both within the Quartet, and increasingly between the group and its pushy manager, so La Gloria was put on the market by the new partner Anthony Hollowes, allowing Miller to concentrate on his growing – and to him, more important – international touring business.

-Miller quickly established himself in Australia, where he became both famous as one of the biggest promoters in the country, and controversial following a 10-month spell in jail for ticket fraud.
+Miller quickly established himself in Australia, where he became both famous as one of the biggest promoters in the country with a global reputation, and controversial following a 10-month spell in jail for ticket fraud.
+A household name, well regarded by most he had worked with over his long career, in which La Gloria Records was but a tiny part, he passed away on 4 July 2018.